sdarlington/sdarlington.github.io/content/posts/2010-11-16-japan-kyoto.md

 Having “done” the [big city](http://www.zx81.org.uk/travel/japan-tokyo.html) and [the nature](http://www.zx81.org.uk/travel/japan-kamikochi.html), it was time to take in some culture.
 Kyoto and Nara are the “old” parts of Japan with many of the most beautiful and most famous temples.
 I didn’t see all of them but I did pretty well!
 The difference in character between them was fascinating.

 Pretty much straight off the Shinkansen I headed to Kiyomizudera.
-This was, by far, the busiest and most crowded temple of the trip ((There was one in Nara that came close, but the busy-ness was isolated.
-Here it was everywhere!)).
+This was, by far, the busiest and most crowded temple of the trip[^1].
 Quite an odd atmosphere for a temple in any case.

 [![Kiyomizu-dera Temple](https://i0.wp.com/farm5.staticflickr.com/4151/5093751771_50cb2ba147.jpg?resize=333%2C500)](http://www.flickr.com/photos/stephendarlington/5093751771/ "Kiyomizu-dera Temple by stephendarlington, on Flickr")